ais-open/CelebratingCities/README.md

 - Local Affordability Index (LAI)
 - US Census Bureau
-- MD iMap Data Portal
-- City SDK
 - Baltimore Transit Data Sets
 - Uber API

 ## Contributing

 In order to build and run our app:
 1. Install node
 2. In the console, changer directory to “src/mobile” and run “npm install” from there
 3. When install completes, run “npm install http-server –g”